choyingw/GD-HASLR/README.md

     publisher={Elsevier}
     }

-For any questions, please contact the author Cho Ying, Wu: choyingw@usc.edu
+For any questions, please contact the author Cho-Ying, Wu: choyingw@usc.edu